stel-furet/Mviz/bug_list.md

 - **Audio Priority System Bug**: When video from file and playlist audio are both playing, visualizations are incorrectly driven by video file audio instead of playlist audio.
 Simple fix needed: If playlist play buttons are toggled on, video from file should be muted.
 When playlist is toggled off, video from file should stay muted.
 Live audio input should mute everything else and take priority.
 - **Debug Code Cleanup Required**: Remove all debug code completely (not commented) and remove all previously commented code throughout entire codebase
 - **Background Color Not Respected by Record/Live Display**: Background color (B button in header) not respected by record or live display
-- **Mixer Panel Collapsible**: Make mixer collapsible to just handles, labels, and ON/OFF toggles with expand button
+- ✅ **Mixer Panel Collapsible**: COMPLETE - Added collapse button next to Peek button.
+When collapsed, mixer shows only handle, name, and ON/OFF toggle.
+Smooth height transition animation.
+Channels remain horizontally scrollable and reorderable.
+State persists to localStorage.
+Collapsed state changes header styling with subtle background highlight.
-- **Dial Double-Click Reset**: Double clicking on a dial should set the value back to its default setting
+- ✅ **Dial Double-Click Reset**: COMPLETE - Double clicking on a dial sets value back to default setting stored in data-default attribute
-- **Video Playlist Auto-Play**: When selecting the V button, video playlist starts playing automatically.
-It should not play until one of the play buttons is selected
+- ✅ **Video Playlist Auto-Play**: COMPLETE - Video playlist no longer auto-plays when V button selected
-- **PSYCH Plugin Flow Complexity Bug**: PSYCH plugin flow complexity causes animation to zoom (should not affect zoom)
+- ✅ **PSYCH Plugin Flow Complexity Bug**: COMPLETE - Fixed shader code to prevent flow complexity from affecting zoom
-- **Remove Console Code from Plugins**: Remove all console.log and debug code from all plugins
+- ✅ **Remove Console Code from Plugins**: COMPLETE - Removed all console.log and debug code from all plugins

 ### Recently Completed (Latest Session)
 - ✅ **Plugin Removal Not Detected**: Fixed missing `unregisterPlugin()` method in FrequePluginManager and `removePluginChannelStrip()` in PluginMixerIntegration.
 Modified PluginAutoLoader polling to immediately unload missing plugins instead of just marking them.
 When plugins are removed from the plugins folder, they now automatically disappear from the mixer within 12 seconds (polling interval), or immediately when "Refresh Plugins" is clicked.
 The complete cleanup chain removes channel strips, all kaleidoscope toggles (mixer, header, display captures), state variables, and updates localStorage.